 The Sand Ceremony comes from Native tradition.
 It is a beautiful and meaningful addition to vows.
 After the signing of the Alberta Marriage Licence, the couple each takes a vase of sand and pours the sand into a larger container.
 Simply find three containers.
 You may wish to leave a small amount of sand in each of the two smaller vases to symbolize that although you are now symbolically joined as one, each remain individuals.
 You may also wish to have pebbles or rocks at the bottom of the larger container symbolizing a solid fountain of your marriage.

 The Sand Ceremony is terrific for Blended Family Ceremonies.
 It allows the children to pour their own sand into the central vase and allows them to feel more involved in the ceremony.

 The Stone Ceremony usually involves using highly polished small stones.
 The stones are presented to guests, family and the wedding party on their arrival.
 This is yet another great way to involve everyone present.
 Guests hold these stones and make a loving wish for the couple’s life together.
-Some couples provide felt-tipped pens for the guests and family to write their names and to add their wish.
+Some couples provide felt-tipped pens for the guests and family to write their names and to add their wishes.
 The stones are then collected and placed in a container as a memento.

 Memorial Candle Ceremony